sanjay0442/aws-learning-series/01-IAM/notes.md

 🗂 Day 1: IAM (Identity & Access Management)
 📝 Theory Notes (Exam-Oriented)

-What is IAM?

-AWS global service for authentication & authorization.

-Free to use.# Day 1: AWS IAM (Identity and Access Management) – Notes
+# Day 1: AWS IAM (Identity and Access Management) – Notes

 ## 📌 What is IAM?
 - IAM is a **global service** for authentication & authorization in AWS.